Sea Glass: Treasures from the Sea

 StarClippers is the line of sailboat cruises that we choose for our Greek Islands tour.
 Our boat had 170 passengers so it was very cozy and personal.
 The crew knew our names, we made new friends, and the cruise line really made us feel special.
 There weren't casinos or bowling alleys, but there were cozy places to read a book, two pools to cool off in, hoisting the sails each not, and stars galore in the evening sky.
 I highly recommend traveling this way at least once in your life.

 The picture is of our ship docked at Rhodes, taken from the sea glass treasure beach!

 This is the closest beach to where I now live so we visit often.
 We have come to love our visits to Galveston.
 Each spring we rent a beach house over a weekend and thoroughly enjoyed the sun and sand.
 We enjoy several beach combing walks and found some nice remnants of the sea including glass, shells, tile, driftwood, and beans.

-Most of the time, Galveston glass is less pure than the Greece glass or the Lake Michigan glass (shown below).
-One of the reasons is because Galveston is a very sandy area and the glass tumbles less on rocks than in other areas of the country or world.
+Most of the time, Galveston glass (below) is less pure than the Greece glass.
+One of the reasons is because Galveston and this area of the Gulf of Mexico has a sandy sea bottom and the glass tumbles on less rocks than in other areas of the country or world.
 This composition results in the glass taking longer to wear thus the more beach-type glass, not pure sea glass.
 As most beach combers do, we have found the hot spots in and around Galveston thus finding this beautiful sample of sea glass.